LEGAL SERVICES AND FORMS

 Georgia law requires that all Georgia State University employees (faculty/staff) and volunteers who regularly come in contact with children as part of their duties and who have a reasonable cause to believe that a child has been abused or neglected (either on- or off-campus) to report that abuse immediately (no later than 24 hours after such belief arises).
 More information is available below.

 The Office of Legal Affairs has a notary public on staff.
-If you are a member of the faculty, staff, or student body of the University and have a document that needs to be notarized, please call (404) 413-0500 for an appointment.
+If you are a member of the faculty or staff of the University and have a document that needs to be notarized, please call (404) 413-0500 for an appointment.
+If you are a member of the student body of the University and have a document that needs to be notarized, walk-ins are available Monday through Friday between 2:30pm - 4:30pm.
 You will be asked to present the unsigned document and valid photo identification.
-If all requirements for notarization are met, the notary will have you sign the document in front of him/her, and will sign and stamp the document as required.
+If all requirements for notarization are met, the notary will have you sign the document in front of him/her and will sign and stamp the document as required.

 At the request of the President, the Office of Legal Affairs represents the University in all real estate transactions.
 All such transactions are subject to the approval of the Board of Regents of the University System of Georgia.
 The Office of Legal Affairs acts as a liaison with the Board of Regents’ Real Estate and Facilities Division and the Georgia Department of Law.
 Real Estate activities managed by the Office of Legal Affairs include: acquisitions and sales of real estate, leasing property as tenant or landlord, management of real property assets, due diligence, and easements, licenses, access agreements and rights-of-entry involving access to University property.
 Additionally, the Office of Legal Affairs reviews all agreements related to design and construction, code compliance, environmental health and safety, and public-private partnerships.